PelionIoT/snap-pelion-edge/README.md

 A firmware update package is a tar.gz file containing at minimum a bash script, called `runme.sh`, and a version file, called `platform_version`.

 The `runme.sh` script implements the logic for performing an update of system components.
-The script calls `snap install` on any snaps contained within the firmware update package, and performs all upgrades to system packages required for the current update campaign.
+The script calls `snap install` on any snaps contained within the firmware update package, and performs any other tasks required for the current update campaign.

 platform_version should contain a single text string representing the combined versions of the software running on the device that is managed through this firmware update mechanism.
 This version string is reported to Pelion Cloud under LwM2M resource ID /-/0/10 "PlatVersion".